asabaylus/react-command-palette/README.md

 props

+* ```open``` a _boolean_, when set to true it forces the command palette to be displayed.
+Defaults to "false".
 * ```hotKeys``` a _string_ that contains a keyboard shortcut for opening/closing the palette.
 Defaults to "_cmd+shift+p_".
 Uses [mousetrap key combos](https://craig.is/killing/mice)
 * ```options``` controls how fuzzy search is configured see [fusejs options](http://fusejs.io/)
-* ```commands``` appears in the command palette.
+* ```commands``` appear in the command palette.
 For each command in the array the object must have a _name_ and a _command_.
 The _name_ is a user friendly string that will be display to the user.
 The command is a function that will be executed when the user clicks or presses the enter key.

 # Developer Setup